microsoft/pyright/docs/configuration.md

 **enableTypeIgnoreComments** [boolean]: PEP 484 defines support for "# type: ignore" comments.
 This switch enables or disables support for these comments.
 The default value for this setting is 'true'.

-**reportGeneralTypeIssues** [boolean or string, optional]: Generate or suppress diagnostics for general type inconsistencies, unbound symbols, unsupported operations, argument/parameter mismatches, etc. This covers all of the basic type-checking rules not covered by other rules.
+**reportGeneralTypeIssues** [boolean or string, optional]: Generate or suppress diagnostics for general type inconsistencies, unsupported operations, argument/parameter mismatches, etc. This covers all of the basic type-checking rules not covered by other rules.
 It does not include syntax errors.
 The default value for this setting is 'error'.

 **reportTypeshedErrors** [boolean or string, optional]: Generate or suppress diagnostics for typeshed type stub files.
 In general, these type stub files should be “clean” and generate no errors.
 The default value for this setting is 'none'.